paulschick/meteorite-tracker/notes/06_APD_Home.md

 So right now, I just have the selector inserted in the app component.
 This is going to be removed, and will be implementing routing.
 I want to get the service and content hooked up and served first.

+## 001 apd

+new git branch for the service.